jkuehn10/MAG/README.md

 The output of this step is the final set of high-quality non-redundant MAGs (completeness > 90%, contamination < 5% and average nucleotide identity (ANI) > 99%).
 One example for this step running on [CHTC](https://chtc.cs.wisc.edu/) is showed in `chtc/MAG_checkm.sh` and `chtc/MAG_drep.sh`.

+After the checkm step but before the drep step, reorganization and filtering is necessary.
+One way to do this is to transfer MAG_checkm_out (unzipped) and MARS_MAG (unzipped) to the local computer; then run the following python scripts in the python folder, adapted from a script from Qijun:

+- `python_and_R/after_checkm_part1.py` moves data from the .out file to a readable .tsv file.
+- `python_and_R/after_checkm_part2.py` filters high quality MAGs with completeness >90% and contamination <5%.
+- `python_and_R/after_checkm_part3.py` formats the columns of the table of stats for each MAG in a .tsv file.

+Then transfer MARS_MAG_HQ back to the CHTC home directory and zip it.

+After the drep step, move MAG_drep_out (unzipped) to the local computer.

+- In RStudio run the following R script, adapted from the one from Qijun: `python_and_R/MAG_drep_011726.R` to score MAGs and select those with the highest score as representative MAGs (as described with the formula above) to generate a list of non-redundant MAGs.
+- Then run the following python script, adapted from the one from Qijun: `python_and_R/after_drep.py` to create a folder containing .fa files for only the non-redundant MAGs.

+Then transfer that folder, MARS_MAG_NR, back to the CHTC home directory and zip it.

+*Note: these may be large files to transfer to the local computer.
+Another possibility is to run these python scripts in the CHTC with .sub and .sh files.

 ### [5] MAG taxonomy classification

 Taxonomic assignments of these 436 MAGs were using the Genome Taxonomy Database Toolkit ([GTDB-Tk](https://github.com/Ecogenomics/GTDBTk)) and the GTDB database.
 One example running on [CHTC](https://chtc.cs.wisc.edu/) is showed in `chtc/MAG_gtdbtk.sh`.
+Note: this uses a conda environment, which must be created in the CHTC home directory with conda-forge, bioconda, and gtdbtk version 2.3.2 installed before running this script.

+Then transfer MAG_gtdbtk_out to the local computer and run `python_and_R/gtdb_tk_annotation_summary.py`, adapted from Qijun's script, to put the data into a readable .tsv file.
+This contains taxonomic assignments of MAGs.

 ### [6] MAG gene identification and annotation